SitePen/dgrid/doc/components/extensions/DnD.md

 As of Dojo 1.8, the `dojo/dnd` package supports interaction via touch events.
-However, since touch events are also used to control scrolling of dgrid components on touch devices, a conflict ensues and TouchScroll wins by default.
+However, since touch events are also used to control scrolling of dgrid components on touch devices, a conflict ensues and touch scrolling wins by default.
 There are generally two ways to resolve this conflict:

-* Increase `touchesToScroll` to 2 on the instance, to require that two fingers be used to scroll it.
 * Set up DnD handles somewhere in the grid, and instruct the DnD source to only drag by handles by passing `withHandles: true` in `dndParams`.
+* Use `dgrid/TouchScroll` and increase `touchesToScroll` to 2 on the instance, to require that two fingers be used to scroll it.

 Examples of both of these solutions can be found in `test/extensions/DnD_touch.html`.